hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/199_aryans_and_tamilians.md

 religion.
 And who are more competent to do this work than those who learn the Tamilian idioms as their mother-tongue?

-As for us Vedântins and Sannyâsins, ore are proud of our Sanskrit-speaking ancestors of the Vedas; proud of our Tamil-speaking ancestors whose civilization is the oldest yet known; we are proud of our Kolarian ancestors older than either of the above — who lived and
+As for us Vedāntins and Sannyāsins, ore are proud of our Sanskrit-speaking ancestors of the Vedas; proud of our Tamil-speaking ancestors whose civilization is the oldest yet known; we are proud of our Kolarian ancestors older than either of the above — who lived and